peterpothmann/BioPrint/metadata/DESCRIPTION.md

 | iucn               | name of the associated IUCN habitat type |

 ## yield-translation.csv
-- translation of yield classes into MAPBIOMAS classification system
+- Translation of yield classes into MAPBIOMAS classification system

 | var                | description     |
 |--------------------|-----------------|